 In this month’s community call, we’d like to explore with you the next stage of our programming around the transition online – with the intention to discuss, develop and deliver resources together into 2021.
 Join us on Wednesday, 18 November at 7pm UTC / 2pm US EST to join the conversation, inform the resources we’ll develop, and shape the activities we’ll host over the next few months.

 Many communities rely on online platforms and communication tools to stay connected and to host events.
 On this page we have highlighted several blog posts about building and sustaining communities online.
 We have also produced a guidebook, accompanying appendix, and other resources for how to get started building an engaging and inclusive community on Slack.
-We are working on additional resources about hosting successful virtual events.

 This appendix contains several resources to accompany our guidebook.
 It includes a Slack intentions worksheet, information about the "Invite bot," an example of a new member survey, an example of a weekly newsletter, and a pre-launch checklist.